ansys/pyansys-dev-guide/doc/source/getting-started/basic.rst

 ============================

-The `PyAnsys <https://docs.pyansys.com/>`_ project is hosted on GitHub at `PyAnsys
-<https://github.com/pyansys>`_.
-It contains several repositories with
-Python libraries that interface with Ansys products or services.
+The `PyAnsys <https://docs.pyansys.com/>`_ project is hosted on GitHub at `PyAnsys organization <https://github.com/pyansys>`_.
+It contains several repositories with Python libraries that interface with Ansys products or services.
 To try out a library, visit one of these links: